sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 In the above code snippet:

 * **(1)** We obtained a database connection from DataSource connection pool
-* **(2)** By default, every database operation will be running in it's own transaction automatically.
+* **(2)** By default, every database operation will be running in its own transaction automatically.
-  In order to take the control of defining our transaction scope, we set AutoCommit to false.
+  To take control of defining our transaction scope, we set AutoCommit to false.
 * **(3)** Then we performed the necessary database operations.
 * **(4)** If everything works fine then we are committing the transaction.
 * **(5)** If any exception occurred then we rollback the transaction.